PGabriel20/api-gateway/README.md

 # Microservices with NGINX API Gateway and Rate Limiting

-This project demonstrates a simple microservices architecture using Golang for backend services, Docker for containerization, and NGINX as an API gateway with rate limiting.
+This project demonstrates a simple microservices architecture using Golang for backend services, Docker for containerization, and NGINX as an API gateway with rate limiting and load balancing.

 ## Directory Structure